More of my Free software: Vibrance HDR ~ Wifi Remote Play ~ Erebus RPG

 Pause after taking photo - If ticked, after taking a photo the display will pause, with options to share or delete the photo.
-To keep the photo and continue, touch the screen (or take another photo).
+To keep the photo and continue, touch the screen, press back, or take another photo.

 Shutter sound - Whether to play a sound after taking a photo.
 (Requires Android 4.2 or higher to disable, and even then isn't supported on all devices.)
 For Camera2 API, this also controls whether to play a sound for start/stop video recording.

-Timer beep - Whether to beep when the timer is counting down, or for the burst mode delay (see below).
+Timer beep - Whether to beep when the timer is counting down, or for the repeat mode delay (see below).

-Voice timer countdown - Whether to give a voice countdown when the timer is counting down, or for the burst mode delay (see below).
+Voice timer countdown - Whether to give a voice countdown when the timer is counting down, or for the repeat mode delay (see below).